Skip to content

 Insurance claim guide

-Grand Junction's moderate contractor market density typically creates 2–4 week backlogs following major hail events.
-The city sees moderate storm chaser activity during regional storms, making contractor verification essential.
-Colorado Revised Statute § 6-22-105 strictly prohibits roofing contractors from paying, waiving, or rebating any portion of insurance deductibles — violations constitute property insurance fraud under state law.
+Grand Junction's moderate contractor market typically experiences 2–4-week backlogs following major hail events, when homeowners compete for qualified repair services.
+The city sees moderate storm chaser activity after regional storms, making contractor vetting essential.
+Colorado Revised Statute § 6-22-105 prohibits roofing contractors from paying, waiving, rebating, or promising to pay any part of an insurance deductible—violations constitute property insurance fraud and void the contractor's estimate with your insurer.

 Full 10-step claim guide for Grand Junction